-October 27-31, 2014 – This page will take you through all the attractions I saw from where I started until Mileposts 300 section, which will be next.
-Who knows how long it will take me to get there, though, and frankly, my dear, I couldn’t care less.
-I intend to take my time and see as many side attractions and historical sites as I possibly can of this 444 mile scenic drive.
-Although Fall Hollow Campground is at Milepost 391, that’s where I stayed and went back in the car to explore this section.
+October 27-31, 2014 – Here we go through all the attractions I saw within Mileposts 400-300 of the Natchez Trace Parkway.
+I always took my time and saw as many side attractions and historical sites as I possibly could during the whole 444 mile scenic drive.
+Fall Hollow Campground at Milepost 391 is where I stayed and went back in the car to explore this section.

-Milepost 442 – I entered the Parkway from the Nashville side, heading south.
+Milepost 442 – Northern Terminus – I entered the Parkway from the Nashville side, heading south.
 There was a nice big pull-off here great for getting this picture and I thought the road ahead looked pretty good even though I’d heard the fall colors are not at peak yet.

 Maybe not at peak overall, but there are still vibrant outbursts here and there and I thought Kismet and Serendipity looked pretty good among these fall colors.